 When you walk into a trusted store, you expect the products on the shelves to be safe.
-But toxic chemicals are hiding in everyday products all around us—from cleaning products and cosmetics to food packaging and electronics.
-These chemicals can be hazardous not only to consumers but also to the communities, workers, and environment where they’re made and eventually disposed of.
+But without proper regulation, toxic chemicals are hiding in everyday products all around us—from cleaning products and cosmetics to food packaging and electronics.
+These chemicals can be hazardous not only to consumers but also to workers and to the communities and environment where they’re made and eventually disposed of.

-A growing body of science has linked exposure to toxic chemicals to health problems and diseases.
-These include cancer, learning and developmental disabilities, and reproductive harm.
+A growing body of science links exposure to toxic chemicals to health problems and diseases.
+These include cancer, learning disabilities, and reproductive harm.
 These health effects are so widespread that many doctors and scientists refer to this as a “silent epidemic.”

 It’s time for a change.